What Is The Most Common Language Spoken In Sahara

 Tonal languages rely on the tonal qualities of a word to convey meaning.
 They use different tones to indicate whether they are asking a question, making a statement, or offering an opinion.

 One of the most common languages spoken in Africa is French.
 It’s an official language of 29 African nations and territories.
-It’s also one of two languages that are used as a working language at the African Union.
+It also functions as one of the two working languages at the African Union.

 French, is one of the easiest African languages to learn in my quarters.